robin-hartmann/myfs-test/README.md

-# myfs-test
+# 📋 myfs-test

 Functional tests for the FUSE-based file system [MyFS](https://github.com/robin-hartmann/MyFS)

-## Getting Started
+## 🛠️ Development

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will get you a copy of this project up and running on your local machine for development and testing purposes.

-### Prerequisites
+### 📋 Prerequisites

 #### Software